ThatsVie/atlas-web-development/html_advanced/README.md

 Include additional text `<p>`

 ### Task 5
 Create a section showing membership options available at Smile School.
-This section presents each membership package with its benefits and a button for users to sign up.

-Section Setup:

 After the videos list section in the `<main>` element, add a new `<section>` for memberships.

 Include a `<h1>` heading at the start of this section to serve as the title, "Free Membership."

-Membership Blocks:

 Within this section, create a `<div>` to serve as a container for individual membership blocks.